oduwa/RWAndroidTryout/Part1_edited.markdown

         .setCardPeekMode(WatchFaceStyle.PEEK_MODE_SHORT)
         .setAmbientPeekMode(WatchFaceStyle.AMBIENT_PEEK_MODE_HIDDEN)
         .setBackgroundVisibility(WatchFaceStyle.BACKGROUND_VISIBILITY_INTERRUPTIVE)
-        .setShowSystemUiTime(false));
+        .setShowSystemUiTime(false).build());
     }

-Here we're defining how four different areas of your watch face should behave:
+Here you're defining how four different areas of the watch face should behave:

-* We set the card peek mode to **PEEK_MODE_SHORT** which means cards will only show a single line of content.
+* You set the card peek mode to **PEEK_MODE_SHORT** which means cards will only show a single line of content.
-* We set the ambient peek mode to **AMBIENT_PEEK_MODE_HIDDEN** meaning cards won't be displayed when the watch face enters ambient mode.
+* You set the ambient peek mode to **AMBIENT_PEEK_MODE_HIDDEN** meaning cards won't be displayed when the watch face enters ambient mode.
-* We set the background visibility to **BACKGROUND_VISIBILITY_INTERRUPTIVE** which means the background of the card should be shown briefly, but only if that card represents an interruptive notification.
+* You set the background visibility to **BACKGROUND_VISIBILITY_INTERRUPTIVE** which means the background of the card should be shown briefly, but only if that card represents an interruptive notification.
-* And finally, we declare that we don't want the system time to be displayed because we're going to draw it manually.
+* And finally, you declare that you don't want the system time to be displayed because you're going to draw it manually.

-With the watch face style defined, we now need to implement the necessary callbacks.
+With the watch face style defined, you now need to implement the necessary callbacks.
 But first, let's take a look at a selection of the callbacks available to get a better idea of how watch faces behave:

-* **onDraw(Canvas canvas, Rect bounds)**: This is called every time the watch face is invalidated, think `drawRect(_:)` and `setNeedsDisplay()` on iOS.
+* **onDraw(Canvas canvas, Rect bounds)**: This is called every time the watch face is invalidated.
+Think `drawRect(_:)` and `setNeedsDisplay()` on iOS.
 Here we'll draw the watch face using the provided Canvas and Rect, the latter defining the face's bounds.
 * **onTimeTick()**: This is called periodically in ambient mode to update the time shown by the watch face.
 This method is called at least once per minute.
 * **onVisibilityChanged(boolean visible)**: This is called to inform you of the watch face becoming visible or hidden.
-If we decide to override this method, you must call super.onVisibilityChanged(visible) as the very first statement in your override.
+If you decide to override this method, you must call super.onVisibilityChanged(visible) as the very first statement in your override.
 * **onAmbientModeChanged(boolean inAmbientMode)**: This is called when the device enters or exits ambient mode.
-Google recommends that the watch face should switch to a black and white display while in ambient mode, and if the watch face displays seconds, they should be hidden in ambient mode.
+Google recommends that the watch face should switch to a black and white display while in ambient mode, and if the watch face displays seconds, it should be hidden in ambient mode.
 * **onPeekCardPositionUpdate(Rect rect)**: This is called when the first, peeking card positions itself on the screen.
 This is where the watch face can change its appearance depending on where the card is on the screen.
 This callback doesn't provide information about all movements of the card, only about its location when it's peeking at the bottom and allowing the watch face to be exposed.

-There are some other callbacks defined in **CanvasWatchFaceService.Engine** that may be of interest, so I highly recommend you check out the docs.
+There are some other callbacks defined in **WatchFaceService.Engine** that may be of interest, so I highly recommend you check out the [docs](http://developer.android.com/reference/android/support/wearable/watchface/WatchFaceService.Engine.html).

-With the theory out of the way, add the following to **Engine**, just below **onCreate**:
+With the theory out of the way, add the following to **Engine**, just below **onCreate()**:

     @Override
     public void onTimeTick() {
       super.onTimeTick();
-      invalidate()
+      invalidate();
     }

     @Override
     public void onDraw(Canvas canvas, Rect bounds) {
+      super(canvas, bounds);
     }

-In **onTimeTick** we simply invalidate the display so the watch face is redrawn.
-We'll flesh out **onDraw** shortly, but for now it simply calls through to it's super implementation.
+In **onTimeTick()**, we simply invalidate the display so the watch face is redrawn.
+We'll flesh out **onDraw()** shortly, but for now it simply calls through to it's super implementation.

 ## Drawing time

-To keep our code clean and readable, we'll create a separate class that'll be responsible for actually performing the drawing, and which will be invoked from within **onDraw** so that it happens at the correct time.
+To keep our code clean and readable, we'll create a separate class that'll be responsible for actually performing the drawing, and will be invoked from within **onDraw()** so that it happens at the correct time.
 We'll also pass the canvas and bounds to this new class.

-Right-click on `wear\java\your-package-name.watchface` in the project navigator and choose `New\Java Class`.
-Name the class WatchFace and click OK.
+Right-click on **wear\java\your-package-name.watchface** in the project navigator and choose **New\Java Class**.
+Name the class **WatchFace** and click **OK**.

+Now let's add the supporting resources and values that will be used in your brand new WatchFace class.
+Right-click on **wear\res\values** in the project navigator and choose **New\Values** resource file.
+In the subsequent dialog name the file **colors** and click **OK**.

+Add the following to the new file, _inside_ the resources tag:

+    <color name="watch_face_time">#FFFFFF</color>
+    <color name="watch_face_fill">#00796B</color>

+Here you're simply defining the colours to be used as the fill for the watch face background and the text colour for the time.

+Right-click again on **wear\res\values** in the project navigator and choose **New\Values** resource file.
+Name this file **dimensions** and click **OK**.

+Again, add the following to the new file, _inside_ the resources tag:

+    <dimen name="time_size">46dp</dimen>

+Here you're defining the size of the text used to the display the time.
+We're abstracting these values out of the code so they're easily changeable, and can be reused across different classes; it's a good practice to follow in Android development.

+Its time to get back to coding!
+Open the **WatchFace** class you created a while ago.

+Replace the imports beneath the package declaration with the following:

+    import android.content.Context;
+    import android.content.res.Resources;
+    import android.graphics.Canvas;
+    import android.graphics.Paint;
+    import android.graphics.Rect;
+    import android.text.format.Time;

 Add the following inside the definition of **WatchFace**:

     // 1
-    private static final String TIME_FORMAT = "02d:02d";
+    private static final String TIME_FORMAT = "%02d:%02d";
-    private final Paint timePaint;
+    private final Paint mTimePaint;
-    private final int backgroundColor;
+    private final int mBackgroundColor;

     // 2
     WatchFace(Paint timePaint, int backgroundColor) {
-      this.timePaint = timePaint;
+      this.mTimePaint = timePaint;
-      this.backgroundColor = backgroundColor;
+      this.mBackgroundColor = backgroundColor;
     }

     // 3